codelasak/Imitation-and-emotion-detection/README.md

 # Imitation and recognition of facial emotions in autism

-* Learn how to use OAK D lite in CV
+* Learn how to use OAK D lite in opecv
+* How to activate bin source